Coronet Films

-Coronet Films (also known as Coronet Instructional Media Inc.) was a leading producer and distributor of many American documentary shorts shown in public schools, mostly in the 16mm format, from the 1940s through the 1980s (when the videocassette recorder replaced the motion picture projector as the key audio-visual aid).
+Coronet Films (also known as Coronet Instructional Media Inc.) was an American producer and distributor of documentary shorts shown in public schools, mostly in the 16mm format, from the 1940s through the 1980s (when the videocassette recorder replaced the motion picture projector as the key audio-visual aid).
 The company, whose library is owned and distributed by the Phoenix Learning Group, Inc., covered a wide range of subjects in zoology, science, geography, history and math, but is mostly remembered today for its post-World War II social-guidance films featuring topics such as dating, family life, courtesy and citizenship.

 Overview

 David A. Smart established the company with his brothers Alfred and John in 1934, but the first titles registered for copyright date from 1941 (beginning with Aptitudes and Occupations).
 Over time, a studio was set up in Glenview, Illinois.
 Smart was the publisher of Esquire and Coronet magazines, and the film company was named for the latter.
-The film company outlived the magazine; it ceased publication in 1976.
+The film company outlived the magazine, which ceased publication in 1976.

 In addition to producing military instructional films during World War II, Coronet found success in its early years with its full-color films about common birds such as the ruby-throated hummingbird (a 1942 release), many of which were filmed by Olin Sewall Pettingill Jr. and Dr. Arthur A. Allen.
 One of the company's hallmarks was that many of its titles were shot in color Kodachrome a few years ahead of competing classroom-film companies.
 Production costs were controlled by selling both color and black-and-white prints and charging a much lower fee for the latter.
 As many school educators economized, fewer color prints are viewable today than are those in black and white.

 After David Smart’s death in 1952, his brother John and Jack Abraham took over.
 The quantity of Coronet’s output had surpassed that of the classroom-film industry’s leader Encyclopædia Britannica Films (initially ERPI Classroom Films), with an 11-minute or longer film completed nearly every week.
 While its main rival strove for more cinematic films, the narration included in the 1950s and 1960s Coronet films was often of a dry and didactic tone.
 However, Coronet produced some well-made travelogues boasting good cinematography in addition to an annual quota of animal-related films.
 Starting in 1957, a Special Productions unit headed by Bob Kohl and Tom Riha added some more ambitious and prestigious independent productions to Coronet's more economically made catalog titles.